TallKite/linnstrument-firmware/README.md

 #  INSTALLATION

 1) Go to https://www.rogerlinndesign.com/support/support-linnstrument-update-software and follow the "How to Check Your Software Version" instructions.
 If it's not 2.3.3, follow the "How to Update Your LinnStrument Software‍" instructions to update to 2.3.3.
-Linux users: use a friend's mac or windows machine to update.
+Linux users: use a friend's mac or Windows machine to update.
 2) Download linnstrument-firmware-microLinn-234.072.001.ino.bin.zip from the LinnStrument Community wiki and unzip it.
 Important: if on a mac, put the .bin file on your **desktop**.
 3) Follow the "How to Update Your LinnStrument Software‍" instructions, with one difference: after you download and unzip the updater and before running it, put it in the same folder as the .bin file from step 2.
 Mac users: when you run the updater, if it asks for permission to read files from the desktop, say yes.
 If you accidentally long-press the Update OS button, you'll enter user firmware mode and the display will go blank.
 To return to normal, just unplug your Linnstrument.